What is Ontario Doing?

 To prevent the further spread and introduction of this unwanted invader in the province, Ontario has regulated European water chestnut as prohibited under the Invasive Species Act, 2015.
 For more information on the Invasive Species Act and Regulations, visit www.ontario.ca/invasionON.

-The Ontario Ministry of Natural Resources and Forestry has developed a prevention and response plan to enable people and organizations to undertake low risk activities to monitor, control, and in some cases eradicate these invasive plants without the need for an authorization under the Invasive Species Act, 2015.
+The Ontario Ministry of Northern Development, Mines, Natural Resources and Forestry has developed a prevention and response plan to enable people and organizations to undertake low risk activities to monitor, control, and in some cases eradicate these invasive plants without the need for an authorization under the Invasive Species Act, 2015.
 The plan also includes detailed best management practices for European water chestnut.

 To view the prevention and response plan for European water chestnut, follow this link: European Water Chestnut Prevention and Response Plan PDF